juj/emgc/README.md

 Internally weak pointers are implemented via *pointer disguising*, which makes the marking process skip over them.

-### 🏠 Interior Pointers

-In some instances, it is required that the garbage collector is able to detect pointers that are pointing inside a managed allocation, and these *interior* pointers are expected to also keep the object alive.

-This kind of scenario may occur for example in managed programming languages that support inheritance.
-An allocation of a derived class may be stored in a variable that points to its base class, resulting in an interior pointer being stored in memory.

-Emgc supports the detection of interior pointers

 ### 📚 Stack Scanning

 To identify managed pointers on the program stack, Emgc automatically scans the LLVM data stack.